privateprep/coding-space-website/src/pages/programs/in-person-classes.md

       ### A Space for Growth

       We guarantee individual attention and a custom learning experience for each student with a 4:1 student-to-teacher ratio.

       ### Personalized Learning

       We’re not your typical coding class.
 Our classes are designed to foster intellectual confidence, growth mindset and computational thinking skills.

       ### Expert Teachers

       Our teachers create a welcoming and engaging learning environment for students.
 Our teachers never lecture.
 We believe in asking specific questions to help students solve problems.
-  - type: textOnly
-    textAlign: right
+    textAlign: left
-    bgColor: "#faf6ee"
-    textColor: "#264548"
-    mdContent: |-
-      # This is a test

-      Of free response text with alignment.
 ---